yoyo185644/Camel_full/README.md

 # Camel_full
-The full version of Camel including 14 full paper and 4 appendix.
+The full version of Camel including full paper with 14 pages  and an appendix with 4 pages.